reactphp/reactphp/README.md

 client/server, interaction with processes.
 Third-party libraries can use these components to create async network clients/servers and more.

+The event loop is based on the reactor pattern (hence the name) and strongly inspired by libraries such as EventMachine (Ruby), Twisted (Python) and Node.js (V8).

 ## Design goals

 * Usable with a bare minimum of PHP extensions, add more extensions to get better performance.